Alexanderdivv/A-star-algorithm/README.md

 # Coin in a line
-this application using java oop to build the game. we made a artificial intellegence to win a game versus human.
-AI using a a star algorithm.
+This application using java to develop this game. we made a artificial intellegence to win a game versus human.
+Implement A Star algorithm for AI.
 _created by our group in 2020_

   <h2>output</h2>